ItsYeBoiBugma/Fleck/README.txt

 - Basic enemy: Nub / Can be detroyed with Size 2 Fleck
 - Basic surface types: Trash / Rubber / Wood
 - Tire pads
-- 5 levels
+- 7 levels
+- Save system / It tracks how many stars you've gotten on each level.

 DESCRIPTION
-Navigate through 5 levels of Fleck.
+Navigate through 7 complete levels of Fleck.
 Use movement, surfaces and tire pads to dodge Nubs and make precise flings to beat the levels.